report a death to the health insurance provider

-Notifying Health Insurance of a Death: Deadlines, Documents and Important Steps for Survivors
+Report a Death to the Health Insurance Fund: Deadlines, Documents and Important Steps for Bereaved Relatives

 Minutes